 And some airframe pictures with and without engines running:

 Same with working engines from backside

-With this video I close this post and my Dambuster-Lancaster-Blog.
+With this picture I close my blog.

 Special thanks go to my friend Sven Müller who gave me a lot of aid during the build and without his help this build would not have been possible.
 So thanks a lot Sven!